coreos/docs/os/customizing-docker.md

 ## Increase ulimits

-If you need to increase certain ulimits that are too low for your application by default, like memlock, you will need to modify the docker service to increase the limit.
-First, create a directory for drop-in configuration for docker:
+If you need to increase certain ulimits that are too low for your application by default, like memlock, you will need to modify the Docker service to increase the limit.
+First, create a directory for drop-in configuration for Docker:

 ```sh
 mkdir /etc/systemd/system/docker.service.d